lipedema ozempic

 Weight loss ≠ removal of lipoedema fat

-A key message from multiple World Congress speakers was that lipoedema fat behaves differently to ordinary fat.
+A key message from multiple Lipedema World Congress speakers was that lipoedema fat behaves differently to ordinary fat.
 It is fibrotic, hormonally reactive and resistant to diet or exercise.

 This means that even when overall body weight decreases, whether through lifestyle change, medication or bariatric surgery the disproportionate fat deposits in the legs and arms often remain.